markusfisch/ScalingImageView/README.md

 	ScalingImageView scalingImageView = new ScalingImageView(context);

-Changing the scale type must happen in source since reading attributes would require a [declare-styleable][styleable] resource and a bit of overhead I think would outweigh its value for this.
+Changing the scale type must happen in source since reading attributes would require a [declare-styleable][styleable] resource and some overhead I think would outweigh its value for this.

-So you need to call `setScaleType()` like this:
+So you need to call `setScaleType()`:

 	scalingImageView.setScaleType(ImageView.ScaleType.CENTER_CROP);